 Harriett in Parliament

 Harriett was elected as the Member of Parliament for West Worcestershire in May 2010, where she has lived since 2006.
-She served as a member of the Work and Pensions Select Committee and from September 2012 to February 2014 she served as Parliamentary Private Secretary to the Minister for Employment in the Department of Work and Pensions.
-Harriett has represented the UK on the NATO Parliamentary Assembly, was elected Chair of the All-party Parliamentary Group for Russia and Vice-chair of the All-party Parliamentary Group for Occupational Pensions.
+Between 2010 and 2015 she has served on the Work and Pensions Select Committee, and then Parliamentary Private Secretary to the Minister for Employment in the Department of Work and Pensions.
+She represented the UK on the NATO Parliamentary Assembly.

 Harriett was born in Hertfordshire and spent her early childhood in Cyprus.
 Harriett grew up in the village of Felsted in the heart of rural Essex, where her father, Tony Eggleston OBE, was headmaster of the local school.
 Harriett read Modern Languages (French and Russian) at Oxford, receiving First Class Honours and obtained an MBA from McGill University in Canada.

 Harriett is married to Jim Baldwin, a businessman and television producer.
 Jim is also a social and industrial historian whose interests include canals, bridges and steam trains.
 Between them, they have two daughters and a son, the youngest of whom was born in 1995.
 They live in the Teme Valley.

 Harriett enjoyed a successful 20 year career in finance, specialising in currency markets for pension funds.
 She was on the National Council of Business for Sterling.
 She fought Stockton North for the Conservatives in 2005, gaining a 3.6% swing.

 She was Vice Chair of the Board of the Social Investment Business and Chair of the Investment Committee from 2008-2012.
 The Social Investment Business helps charities and social enterprises with finance.